-CIUS 215 Substantive Criminal Law 3 cr.
-This course is designed to acquaint the student with the history of criminal law, the necessary elements of an offense which must be proven to sustain a criminal conviction, and the defenses to criminal conduct.
+Substantive Criminal Law This course is designed to acquaint the student with the history of criminal law, the necessary elements of an offense which must be proven to sustain a criminal conviction, and the defenses to criminal conduct.
 A comprehensive study of Maine's Revised Criminal Code, Title 17-A is a major part of this course.

-Prerequisite(s): CJUS-105, CJUS-130 Corequisite(s): none
+Prerequisite(s): CJUS-105, CJUS-130

-CJUS 220 Seminar in Criminal Justice 3 cr.
+Seminar in Criminal Justice CJUS 220 3 cr.